Where there's a Will .......Published on: 21 May 2020

 How do you sign a Will in the midst of a pandemic when you’re not allowed to be within two metres of anyone?
 Well, as we at Lanyon Bowdler have discovered: where there’s a Will there’s a way…

 In England and Wales, in order for your Will to be validly executed, it must be signed by you in the presence of two independent witnesses, who must also sign the Will in your presence.
-In a recent article [LINK TO POST] we looked at the difficulties in validly executing your new Will during the current COVID-19 outbreak, whilst correctly observing the rules around social distancing, and the options available to you.
+In a recent article we looked at the difficulties in validly executing your new Will during the current COVID-19 outbreak, whilst correctly observing the rules around social distancing, and the options available to you.

 Since the beginning of the current lockdown and the implementation of social distancing, we have been able to assist many clients in successfully completing new Wills during the Coronavirus outbreak, and we have seen some very creative solutions when it comes to having the Wills witnessed whilst maintaining an appropriate distance of two metres from one another.